Asamartino/EthernautChallenges/README.md

 https://www.youtube.com/channel/UCCk-bj8IXoWDLzu7Hjf3GLQ

 As mentioned in the Solidity documentation : "When deploying contracts, you should use the latest released version of Solidity.
 This is because breaking changes as well as new features and bug fixes are introduced regularly."
--> please try to use the latest version
+-> please use the latest version.

 Here are some useful links:
 * [Nicole Zhu's Walkthrough](https://hackernoon.com/ethernaut-lvl-0-walkthrough-abis-web3-and-how-to-abuse-them-d92a8842d71b)